ePages-de/epages-docs/_posts/2017/2017-07-13-where-is-the-bug-in-my-microservices-haystack.md

 {% endhighlight %}

 Notice how the `$request_id` [nginx variable](http://nginx.org/en/docs/http/ngx_http_core_module.html#var_request_id) is used to define an additional JSON property for every request, containing a randomly generated hexadecimal value used as the **Correlation ID**.
-It is also communicated to the downstream service using a custom HTTP header `X-Correlation-ID` as well as returned to the calling client as a response header:
+It is also communicated to the downstream service using a custom HTTP header `X-Correlation-ID`, as well as returned to the calling client as a response header:

 {% highlight json %}
 {